 Partnership Drugs Initiative

-The Partnership Drugs Initiative (PDI) promotes voluntary sector work with vulnerable children and young people affected by substance issues.
-It has been running since 2001, specifically looking to
+Partnership Drugs Initiative (PDI) promotes voluntary sector work with children, young people and families affected by alcohol and or other drugs.
+It has been running since 2001, specifically looking to:

-- Increase the wellbeing of children and young people (0 – 25) in Scotland affected by alcohol and other drugs
+- Increase the wellbeing of children and young people (0 – 25) in Scotland affected by alcohol and or other drugs.

 In August 2014 the PDI launched its new strategic direction which runs until 2017 and focuses on how the programme can continue to help improve the outcomes for vulnerable children and young people.
 The strategy has four specific areas: